microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 1 - Manage Todo List/User Story 2 - Remove Item from List.md

 ```

 > [!TIP]
-> Be aware that Python programs depend on spacing/tabs to determine the structure of the code.
-If you are copying and pasting the code above, make sure that the spacing is correct.
+> Python programs depend on spacing/tabs to determine the structure of the code.
+If you are copying and pasting the code above, make sure the spacing is correct.
 You may have to indent this code
 as this code is part of the while loop

 <br/>

 #### 2. Identifying items in the list
-Next, we need a way to identify a to-do item so that we can remove it from the list.
-The easiest way to do this is to add a line number to each item that identifies that item in the list.
-This will allow the user to select an item from the list by providing a line number.
-To do this, we will need to update our code to print out the line number for each item in the list.
-Replace the code that prints out the list at the top of the while loop
+We need a way to identify a to-do item so we can remove it from the list.
+The easiest way to do this is to add a line number to each item identifying that item in the list.
+The user will use this number to specify the to-do item to remove.
+We will need to update our code to print out the line number for each item in the list.
+Replace the code that prints out the list at the top of the while loop.

 ![replacecode](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/images/EditCode-S1-F1-US02-01.png)

 with the following code.

 > [!TIP]
-> If you simply do not want to copy/paste the code below.
-You can use GitHub Copilot to adjust this method.
+> If you do not want to copy/paste the code below, you can use GitHub Copilot to adjust this method.
 Use a prompt such as: *adjust this for loop to print item number next to each item*

 ```python
 print("To-do list: ") # Print the title of the list